 Plan Amendment 2015-IV-MV1 (Embark Richmond Highway)

-boards from the open house can be found in the Documents page.
+November 29, 2016 open house can be found in the Documents

 Embark Richmond Highway is an initiative focused on creating a multimodal future for the Richmond Highway Corridor.
 This effort responds to recommendations from the Route 1 Multimodal Alternatives Analysis, conducted by the Virginia Department of Rail and Public Transportation (DRPT), and intends to assess and refine the recommendations from the study by providing more detailed guidance in the Comprehensive Plan for the implementation of transit in the corridor.
 Embark Richmond Highway also includes coordination with the Virginia Department of Transportation (VDOT) and federal agencies to conduct Environmental Assessments (EAs).
 Details about the EAs can be found on the About the Study page.